-Classes: Somebody would have to rewrite all the Starfinder classes so the class abilities work in the three action system, degree of success system and the proficiency system.
-Do all of the classes get Attacks of Opportunity to stay true to the Starfinder material or in the spirit of embracing the 3 action system do we shake up the Classes and Monsters and speedup play by removing AoOs from most classes and monsters and giving everyone different reactions.
+Classes: Somebody would have to rewrite all the Starfinder classes so that the class abilities work in the three action system, degree of success system, and the proficiency system.
+Do all of the classes get Attacks of Opportunity to stay true to the Starfinder material, or in the spirit of embracing the 3 action system, do we shake up the Classes and Monsters and speedup play by removing AoOs from most classes and monsters and giving everyone different reactions.

-Our first decision, are you moving the proficiency system over, or just degree of success and action economy.
-It’s possible to use the degree of success and still use Starfinder style skill points instead of proficiencies you would just substitute Unchained style skill unlocks for any proficiency requirement in skill checks.
+Our first decision, are you moving the proficiency system over, or just the degree of success and action economy.
+It’s possible to use the degree of success and still use Starfinder style skill points instead of proficiencies; you would substitute Unchained style skill unlocks for any proficiency requirement in skill checks.
 So let’s say we write a sidebar for that and move on.

-Feats: We’re going to have to rewrite feats that affect degree of success skills like reducing critical failures to regular failures and so on.
+Feats: We’re going to have to rewrite feats that affect degree of success skills like the ones that reduce critical failures to regular failures and so on.

 Tactical Rules: We’re going to have to rewrite actions a little to accommodate the 3 actions versions while dropping things like Material, Somatic and Verbal components that Starfinder doesn’t have.
-Pathfinder 1e had 15 bonus types, Starfinder has only 4 bous types, Pathfinder 2e on has 3 bonus types and PF2e completely rewrote 8 subsystems (AC/BAB/Saves/Skills) around the proficiency system, that’s going to ripple through a lot of Starfinder math.
+Pathfinder 1e had 15 bonus types, Starfinder has only 4 bonus types, Pathfinder 2e only has 3 bonus types, and PF2e completely rewrote 8 subsystems (AC/BAB/Saves/Skills) around the proficiency system, which’s going to ripple through a lot of Starfinder math.

 Starships: There are no Starships in PF2e, but we’re going to make some changes to starship construction and combat.
 Starship combat will probably play more like Character scale combat.

 Update: I have a very thoughtful email about this post from a customer keenly interested in this project.
-I will be updating the main post and making some new posts that cover some of the details as I explore just how big this is to smash together two Paizo systems take what I feel are the strongest parts of each and end up with something playable.
-The customer also asked me if we’d be doing a Kickstarter, a Playtest, and if we’d be converting more than just the Core Rules, what Starfinder hardbacks we’re on the table so to speak.
+I will be updating the main post and making some new posts covering some of the details as I explore just how big this is to smash together two Paizo systems take what I feel are the strongest parts of each, and end up with something playable.
+The customer also asked me if we’d be doing a Kickstarter, a Playtest, and if we’d be converting more than just the Core Rules, what Starfinder hardbacks we’re on the table, so to speak.